Cryptocurrency Lending Rates for October 2019

 Like the others, the platform is built on Ethereum, and specializes in lending DAI, USDC, and ETH.

 The markets available for trading are limited to ETH-DAI, ETH-USDC, and DAI-USDC.

 Interest rates on dYdX are floating, and like Compound Finance, are adjusted regularly based on supply and demand.

 Coins that you lend can be withdrawn at any time, and each loan is capped at a maximum period of 28 days.

 DeFi Lending is already facilitating millions of dollars in loans

 Average daily volume has grown about 3-fold in less than a year, showing a clear trend in the adoption of DeFi lending platforms.

-Of the three platforms, dYdX tends to facilitate the largest volume of DeFi loans, with a whopping volume of USD$36.5m over the last month.
+Of the three platforms, Compound tends to facilitate the largest volume of DeFi loans, with a whopping volume of over $100 million USD in September 2019.